Yes, the viral images of Dodger Stadium following Tropical Storm Hilary are real

 It's also unlikely for the stadium to flood due to its location.
 Mark Holtzman, who has flown over the stadium many times as president of West Coast Aerial Photography, told the Associated Press that the parking lot is not level, so water couldn’t pool up.
 He added that the viral images simply looked like a wet parking lot.

 So what caused the area around the ballpark to appear underwater?
-It’s possible it’s an illusion due to the angle of the stadium seen from the air.
+It’s most likely an illusion due to the angle of the stadium seen from the air.
+The Los Angeles Times also shared an image from 2005 that shows a similar illusion of flooding outside of Dodger Stadium after a storm.
 Hany Farid, a digital forensics expert at the University of California, Berkeley, noted to the Associated Press that from a distant aerial view, it’s hard to tell the difference between a wet surface and one that is under several inches of water.

 The Associated Press contributed to this report.